 What About Getting Back to Sleep?

-It’s perfectly normal to wake briefly during the night, but good sleepers rarely remember their momentary consciousness.
-If you find yourself often struggling with falling back asleep, these extra tips may help:
+It’s perfectly normal to occasionally wake up for brief periods during the night, but if you frequently struggle falling back asleep, try these tips:

-Remember that the best way to return to blissful slumber is to avoid worrying and brainstorming.
-If there’s something that’s really making you feel anxious, make a brief note of it on some paper and know that whatever it is, dealing with it after a good night of rest will make any problem easier to solve.
+Remember that the best way to return to blissful slumber is to avoid making yourself anxious, as well as over-thinking and analyzing.
+If there’s something that’s really weighing on your mind, jot it down on a piece of paper and know that whatever it is, dealing with it after a good night of rest will make any problem easier to solve.